Ikechukwu-Unegbu/holberton-analytics-frontend/README.md

 ### by Ikechukwu Vincent

 ## Introduction
 This is front end of a web analytics application.
-This applications tracks traffic of registered websites and provides insight to user interaction with the site in real time.
-The inspiration behind this project was to gain deeper understanding into how giant services like server monitoring and web analytic tool like Google Analytics work.
+This applications tracks traffic of registered websites and provides insight into user interaction with the site in real time.
+The inspiration behind this project was to gain deeper understanding into how giant services like server monitoring and web analytic tool.

 ## Tech Stack